 What a San Diego Expungement Lawyer Will Do

-In order to obtain a drunk driving expungement in San Diego, your expungement lawyer will need to file a petition with the court.
-The judge will then determine if you are eligible and, if you are, she will then either ask you to change your guilty plea to “not guilty,” or she will set aside the verdict if you were found guilty at trial.
-After this, the judge will dismiss the case.
+First, a criminal defense lawyer can tell you whether or not you qualify for an automatic expungement or if you qualify to petition the court for one.
+If the process isn’t automatic but you still qualify, your attorney will file a petition with the court to obtain an expungement in San Diego.
+The judge will determine if you are eligible, and if you are, they will ask you to change your guilty plea to “not guilty,” or they will set aside the verdict if you were found guilty at trial.
+Lastly, the judge will dismiss the case.

-If you have any questions about drunk driving expungement in San Diego or if you would like to get the process started, please call San Diego expungement lawyer Peter M. Liss at (760) 643-4050.
+In your first free consultation, Peter Liss can evaluate your unique case so you will know if you can have your record expunged or sealed.
+If you have any questions about the expungement process in San Diego or would like to get the process started, please call attorney Peter M. Liss at (760) 643-4050.